GhostCloak/BiosVision/README.md

 Development can be tracked on [GitHub](https://github.com/GhostCloak/BiosVision).

+IMPORTANT: Do not upgrade to 2.0 without making a backup as the build system and CSS pre-processor are changing.

+- 2.0 - Less -> Sass, Updating Bootstrap, FontAwesome, Improving Build System
 - 1.8 - Added Navigation Tag Support
 - 1.7 - Style fixes
 - 1.6 - Support for Ghost 0.4.1